gadenbuie/intro-to-git-for-scientists/IntroToGitForScientists.md

 [^remote-track]: To initialize tracking of remote repositories you use:\
 `git remote add <remote_name> <url_to_remote.git>`

+The output from this command shows that you are tracking 4 remote repositories named *alyssa*, *dan*, *team* and *origin*.
+The last one, *origin*, is simply the name that git gives to the *origin*al remote repository.
+This is generally the remote you cloned from or first pushed to.

 Alyssa told you to check out her experimental branch because it might be useful to your awesome new feature.
 In order to checkout her branch, you have to create your own branch in your local repository based on the remote branch.
 You do this by using[^checkout-remote]: